ChickenProp/chickenprop.github.com/drafts/variadic-hm.md

 * I dunno about `printf`.
 I'd need to figure out how typeclasses fit in.

 * I presented both `sort` and `renderCsv` with the optional arguments before the required ones.
-I think that rules them out. `renderCsv` would be fine if we swap the arguments, but `sort` also has typeclass stuff going on.
+I think that rules them out.[^opt-before-req] `renderCsv` would be fine if we swap the arguments, but `sort` also has typeclass stuff going on.
 Even ignoring *that*, I'm not sure if "explicit comparison function with optional key function" is as polymorphic as we'd like.
 That is, we could write a function that can be accepted at types

     ```haskell
     sort :: [a] -> (a -> a -> Ordering) -> [a]